Joban-Bhangu77/K8s-Playground/Day03/README.md

 RUN npm run build

+# ------------------------------------
+# Stage 2: Runtime (Production Server)
+# ------------------------------------
 FROM nginx:latest AS runtime
+# Copy optimized build assets from the 'builder' stage
 COPY --from=builder /app/build /usr/share/nginx/html

 EXPOSE 80
 CMD ["nginx", "-g", "daemon off;"]

+⚙️ Build and Run Workflow
+Follow these steps in your terminal to build and test the optimized container.

-📦 Build the Docker Image
+1. Build the Docker Image
 docker build -t day03-app .

-📸 Screenshot: Images/Day03_Container_Build.jpg

-▶️ Run the Container
+2. Run the Container
-docker run -d -p 8080:80 --name day03-container day03-app
+The -d runs it in the background, and -p 8080:80 maps the host port 8080 to the container's exposed port 80. docker run -d -p 8080:80 --name day03-container day03-app

-Check running containers:
+3. Verification
 docker ps

-📸 Screenshot: Images/Day03_Container_Running.jpg

-🌐 Access the Application
+4. Access the Application

-Open in your browser:

-http://localhost:8080

-📸 Screenshot: Images/Day03_Output.jpg

-📜 View Container Logs
-docker logs day03-container

-📸 Screenshot: Images/Day03_Docker_Logs.jpg

-🔧 Useful Docker Commands

-🔄 Restart container

-docker restart day03-container

-⛔ Stop container

-docker stop day03-container

-▶️ Start container

-docker start day03-container

-🗑️ Remove container

-docker rm -f day03-container

-🧼 Remove image

-docker rmi day03-app

-🔍 Inspect container

-docker inspect day03-container

-📡 Follow live logs

-docker logs -f day03-container

-🐚 Enter shell inside container

-docker exec -it day03-container sh
+The static site is now served by Nginx: http://localhost:8080

 💡 Key Takeaways

-🟩 Multi-Stage Builds dramatically reduce image size

-🟩 Node.js build tools never reach production

-🟩 Nginx serves a clean, optimized static build

-🟩 Image builds, pushes, and deployments become much faster

-🟩 Greatly improves security & maintainability

-🟩 Perfect for Kubernetes, DevOps, and cloud-native workflows
+Efficiency: Multi-Stage Builds are essential for keeping image layers lean and focusing only on runtime necessities.

+Security: By preventing Node.js build dependencies and vulnerabilities from reaching the production image, we dramatically improve the security posture.

+DevOps Ready: This technique is a fundamental requirement for creating fast, reliable images for deployment onto platforms like Kubernetes and various cloud services.

-🧭 Conclusion
+🏁 Conclusion

-This project showcases how Docker Multi-Stage Builds transform container development by producing highly efficient, secure, and production-ready images.
-By isolating build-time dependencies from runtime execution, we gain improved performance, tighter security, and smoother deployment pipelines.

-This approach is a must-have skill for modern DevOps, Cloud, and Kubernetes engineers.
+This project successfully implemented a core DevOps principle.
+By isolating build-time complexity from runtime execution, we gained improved performance, tighter security, and a much smoother deployment pipeline.
+Mastering this approach is non-negotiable for modern cloud-native engineering.